Compression… your best friend and your worst enemy.

 - Pop, R’n’B, Electronic: These styles share similar traits.
 In general, heavy processing is acceptable and often required.
-Lots of top-end shimmer, noticeable effects and highly consistent dynamics are the norm.
+Lots of top-end shimmer, noticeable effects, and highly consistent dynamics are the norm.

-- Hip Hop: Similar to Pop, but with less effects and less top-end.
+- Hip Hop: Similar to Pop, but with fewer effects and less top-end.
 More presence and aggression in the upper mids.
 (Though the most mainstream of Hip Hop often has top-end shimmer more akin to Pop).

-- Rock: Less top-end, more body and high mids.
+- Rock: Less top-end, more body, and high mids.
 Vocals can sit a bit further back in the mix.

 - Jazz: Approach with subtlety and taste.
 Avoid obvious processing and leave the dynamics mostly intact.